 Program Educational Objectives and Student Outcomes

-A. Technical Growth: Graduates will integrate into the local and global computer engineering workforce and contribute to the economy of California and the nation.
+- Technical Growth: Electrical Engineering graduates will be successful in modern engineering practice, integrate into the diverse, local and global workforce, and contribute to the economy of California and the nation.

-C. Professional Attitude and Citizenship: Graduates will become productive citizens, who make sound engineering or managerial decisions, and have enthusiasm for the profession and professional growth.
+- Professional Attitude and Citizenship: Electrical Engineering graduates will become productive citizens with high ethical and professional standards, who make sound engineering or managerial decisions, and have enthusiasm for the profession and professional growth.

-Upon completion of the degree program, graduates of the Computer Engineering program must demonstrate:
+Upon completion of the degree program, graduates of the Electrical Engineering program must demonstrate: